Peruse Kilohana: The Last PlantationKaua‘i

 If a train tour is tugging at your heartstrings, Kilohana offers delightful TRAIN NATURE WALK LUNCH ORCHARD ADVENTURE and LUAU EXPRESS TRAIN TOUR & LUAU KALAMAKU packages, in addition to its fun, 40-minute Signature Train Tour.
 The Lunch Orchard Adventure ties in a little bit of all the great things the plantation offers with a lot of aloha.
 Your four-hour adventure will take you on a SIGNATURE TRAIN TOUR and nature walk, with a guide through a tropical forest, before you pause for a delicious deli lunch with freshly picked pineapple.
 After, stroll through the tree orchard for a snack—fruit you pick straight off the tree!—before boarding the train and heading back to the depot.

-The plantation is located in Lihu‘e off Highway 50 between Kukui Grove Center and Kaua‘i Community College.
+The plantation is located off Highway 50 between Kukui Grove Center and Kaua‘i Community College.
 Call (808) 245-5608 for information on Kilohana Plantation.